Can I Get a Workers Comp Settlement If I Go Back to Work?

 One of the first and best things you can do is check with your workers’ comp doctor.
 You want to know if your body has not yet healed enough.
 Even if you return to work, you could harm yourself all over again.
 If that happens, then your employer has the right to terminate your employment if you cannot adequately perform your duties.
 Also, going back to work before being medically cleared puts you at risk of losing your temporary disability benefits.
 You only remain eligible for those when you cannot work for a specific period.

-If your doctor clears you for going back to work because your condition cannot improve further, do so as soon as possible.
+If your doctor clears you from going back to work because your condition cannot improve further, do so as soon as possible.
 Otherwise, you risk losing your benefits entirely.

 Can I Work With Restrictions?